brezden/Nano-Brawl/docs/DOCUMENTATION.md

 ## Formatter

-This project uses CSharpier to format code.
-The configuration file is located at `.csharpier.json`
+This project uses StyleCop to enforce coding standards and maintain a consistent coding style.

+### Hide Certain Warnings

+To suppress specific warnings at the project level:

+1. Go to `Project`.
+2. Navigate to `Properties`.
+3. Choose the `Build` tab.
+4. Enter the desired warning codes into the `Suppress Warnings` field.